la2050/archive/_projects/2016/the-first-social-networking-service-for-nonprofit-organizations.md

   creating engagement and strategic partnership opportunities for nonprofits and donors, Coligo will make Los Angeles the best place to make connections worthwhile.
+Please explain how you will define and measure success for your project.​: >- Coligo will provide analytics tools for its users to measure success on the web-based platform.
+Coligo Analytics is a featured plug-in embedded in every user profile.
+Coligo Analytics provides detailed information about the user’s performance and the social / environmental impact the user has achieved.
+This analytics tool helps users measure how people are engaging with their profile and view metrics about their performance.

+  The following metrics are provided by Coligo Analytics:

+  Public Metrics: When users visit you on Coligo, they have access to data about the organizations that interest them, and their growth and opportunity listings by cause.
+This includes Coligo Likes –where users can view the growth or decline of  their ‘likes’ over a weekly basis.

+  Private Metrics:

+  Audience Insights: Coligo Audience Insights provides users with a breakdown of people who have engaged with their content.
+Audience Insights contains valuable information about a user’s followers.
+Users can track their follower growth over time and learn about their follower’s interests and demographics.

+  Audience Engagement: Coligo Audience Engagement allows users to measure their impressions based on likes, comments and shares.

+  Nonprofit: Gives users high level statistics of social/environment impact achieved based on donations received from donors

+  Donor: Gives users high-level statistics of social/environmental impact based on charitable giving
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/the-first-social-networking-service-for-nonprofit-organizations/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4156024363741-team89.jpg
 organization_name: 'Coligo, Inc.'